 We face competition from the in-house service organizations of our customers.

-We face competition from the in-house service organizations of our customers whose personnel perform the services that we provide.
-We can offer no assurance that our existing or prospective customers will continue to outsource specialty contracting services in the future.
+We face competition from the in-house service organizations of our customers whose personnel perform many of the services that we provide.
+We can offer no assurance that our existing or prospective customers will continue to outsource the specialty contracting services we provide in the future.
 Our revenues and results of operations could be adversely affected if our existing or prospective customers reduce the specialty contracting services that are outsourced to us.

 Demand - Risk 1